Follow us on Social Media:

 • The Lord referred to himself as both the “bread from heaven” (verse 32) and the “bread of life” (verses 35 & 48).

-• In the two “bread of life” statements — “I AM the bread of life” — Christ acknowledged that he was I AM, aka God (Exodus 3:14), which explains why the religious Jews, including the Pharisees, attempted to stone him to death after his “I AM” statement in John 8:58.
+• The Lord said twice “I AM the bread of life” (verses 35 & 48), which was an acknowledgement that he was I AM, aka God (Exodus 3:14).
+This explains why the religious Jews, including the Pharisees, attempted to stone him to death after his “I AM” statement in John 8:58.

 • Jesus’ references to “eating the flesh of the Son of Man and drinking his blood” are obviously figurative and not literal (verses 53-58); after all, would God seriously want us to become cannibals to attain eternal life?
 Moreover, once Christ’s body was entombed, resurrected in a glorified state and ascended to the right hand of the Father in Heaven, how exactly could believers throughout the Church Age literally feed on his body and drink his blood?
 Obviously we couldn’t, so “eating the flesh of the Son of Man and drinking his blood” metaphorically refers to accepting Christ’s sacrificial death.
 The Lord used this peculiar analogy because eating & drinking are necessary for physical life in this fallen world; just so, “eating” & “drinking” the Bread from Heaven — the Bread of Life — are necessary for eternal life in the New Heaven & New Earth (2 Peter 3:13).